Days 1 - 2

 Our autumn birdwatching tour to Taiwan begins with a British Airways overnight flight from London Heathrow to Hong Kong and onward connection next day with Cathay Pacific to Taiwan.
 We'll be met by our local guide on arrival in Taiwan in the early evening of Day 2 and transfer the short distance to our hotel for dinner.
 Night Taipei

-However, our main target here will be Malayan Night Heron, which are usually easy to see - despite the early morning crowds performing Tai Chi!
-Malayan Night Herons feed on the giant earthworms and once one is found, a tug of war begins with the heron heaving backwards with all its weight to lever the worm a few more inches out of the ground.
+However, our main targets here will be Taiwan Blue Magpie and Malayan Night Heron.
+The latter, at least, is usually easy to see - despite the early morning crowds performing Tai Chi!
+Malayan Night Herons feed on the island's giant earthworms and once one is found, a tug of war begins with the heron heaving backwards with all its weight to lever the worm a few more inches out of the ground.
 Such contests can last for 10-15 minutes, until the two-foot long worm is finally extracted.
 Watching the night heron swallow the worm can last just as long - a sight not to be missed!